Andriy Khlyvnyuk: 2022 Russian invasion of Ukraine

 He moved from the Territorial Defense Forces to serving in the National Police of Ukraine.

-Pink Floyd
+Pink Floyd collaboration

-David Gilmour used Khlyvnyuk's recording of "Oh, the Red Viburnum..." as the vocal track on Pink Floyd's April 2022 single "Hey, Hey, Rise Up!" in support of Ukraine.
+David Gilmour of Pink Floyd used Khlyvnyuk's recording of "Oh, the Red Viburnum..." as the vocal track on Pink Floyd's April 2022 single "Hey, Hey, Rise Up!" in support of Ukraine.

 Awards

-He became the winner of the Yuna Music Award in 2012 and 2013 in the nomination "Best Lyricist".
+Andriy became the winner of the Yuna Music Award in 2012 and 2013 in the nomination "Best Lyricist".

 He received the YUNA Award in 2016 in the nominations for Best Song ("Злива") and Best Duet (Jamala, Andriy Khlyvnyuk, Dmytro Shurov "Злива").

+In 2022, Andiry was presented with the Order for Courage 3d class.

 Personal life

 In July 2010, information appeared that Khlyvnyuk married Hanna Kopylova, a graduate of the Faculty of Journalism of Kyiv University Shevchenko, the daughter of Vadym Kopylov, who at that time was the Deputy Minister of Finance of Ukraine.
 Andriy and Hanna have a son Ivan (born in 2010) and a daughter Oleksandra (born in 2013).
 In 2020, he divorced his wife.